 As fluid builds up, people with CHF may develop painful swelling.
 This is called edema and was once referred to as dropsy.

-Swelling caused by CHF can undermine movement, and may even cause dangerous blood clots in the legs.
+Swelling caused by CHF can undermine the movement, and may even cause dangerous blood clots in the legs.
 Also, organs affected by fluid retention may not work properly, making it harder to breathe or exercise.

 Children with CHF may experience delays in physical development, while babies with the condition may struggle to gain weight.